aapoalas/chromium-import-bug/README.md

-## Demo for Chrome stalling requests when results arrive in surprising order
+## Demo for Chrome stalling requests when responses served from a ServiceWorker using Cache Storage under load

 Chromium bug found here: https://bugs.chromium.org/p/chromium/issues/detail?id=1169568

+Seems like this bug is related to ServiceWorker serving requests from the CacheStorage API while said CacheStorage API is at the same time used to populate the cache.
+All hope is lost, CacheStorage API in Chrome / Chromium is lost to the sands of "don't use in anything strenuous" until a fix is implemented.

 This repository contains a demo of an apparent bug in Google Chrome (Chromium not verified) related to importing of an ECMASCript module with a large web of dependencies, sometimes interconnecting, hidden behind it.
 Importing such a file should cause Chrome no issues, it should simply download all dependencies, scan them for more dependencies and keep loading until no more are found.
 After that the module should being executing.